Nilay27/CifherTradeArena/hello-world-avs/README.md

 > For an example of the new workflow, check out the Incredible Squaring examples ([Go version here](https://github.com/Layr-Labs/incredible-squaring-avs), [Rust version here](https://github.com/Layr-Labs/incredible-squaring-avs-rs)).

 The example includes a simple slashing condition: "a task MUST be responded by enough operators before N blocks have passed since the task creation".
 You can modify the `OPERATOR_RESPONSE_PERCENTAGE` value in the `.env` file to adjust the chance of an operator responding to a task.
-In case this condition isn't satisfied by some operator, anyone can permissionlessly slash them via calling `HelloWorldServiceManager.slashOperator`.
+In case this condition isn't satisfied by some operator, anyone can permissionlessly slash them via calling `SwapManager.slashOperator`.

 For the [Rust example](#quick-start-rust), we have a `challenger` that listens for new tasks and checks whether the operators have responded.
 If not, `challenger` is authorized to slash the operator.